Timothy-L-Baron/textantasy/README.md

 Copy all the files into the same folder and run from 'main2'.

-The 'quick asset download' folder contains everythng you need.
+The 'quick asset download' is a copy of all the files in a separate folder (if desired).